RyanMcNeillTR/reuters-news-data_disease_gis/nipah_site_notes.md

 Because these files are large, you’ll want to use [Github’s Large File Storage](https://git-lfs.github.com/) to track them.
-I would do the following commands: - git lfs track “*.zip” - git lfs track ”*.gpkg”
+I would do the following commands:

+-   git lfs track “\*.zip”
+-   git lfs track “\*.gpkg”

-As of now, my goal is to have each incident with the following fields: - unique identifier - polygon geometry, if used - point geometry
+As of now, my goal is to have each incident with the following fields:

+-   unique identifier
+-   polygon geometry, if used
+-   point geometry

 We may want to consider adding a memo field to contain important information about each incident but for now I’ve not done that.